-While we at Sutherland Plumbing take pride in our daily hard work and ability to turn our customers’ unfortunate “problems” into “opportunities for solutions.”
-We also acknowledge that Plumbing can be beautiful, too…
+While we at Sutherland Plumbing take pride in our daily hard work & ability to turn our customers’ unfortunate problems into “opportunities for solutions,” we also acknowledge that plumbing can be beautiful, too…

 “We’ve all been there.
 The water tank is emitting a strange gurgling sound and we know something’s not right.
-We call the plumber and pray that the house hasn’t become the Niagara Falls by the time he arrives.
+We call the plumber and pray that the house hasn’t become Niagara Falls by the time he arrives.
 We wait on tenterhooks, anxiously watching the clock.
 Finally, the doorbell rings and there he is.
 We’re so relieved we want to kiss him.

 Instead we get a hold of ourselves and usher him up to the attic.
-Using wrenches and pliers and working by torchlight, he emerges some time later – t-shirt soaked with copper-coloured grime – and pronounces the job done.
+Using wrenches and pliers and working by flashlight, he emerges some time later, t-shirt soaked with copper-colored grime, and pronounces the job done.
 Oh the joy of having running water once more!
-We take a look at 17 Emergency Situations When You’ll be Glad You Know a Plumber – and express our gratitude to all those nifty plumbers who keep our modern conveniences in good nick.”

 Per the plumbing code (not to mention good practice) anything that’s at 80 PSI (pounds per square inch) or higher is excessive and MUST be regulated.